andrewjfreyer/jurabridge/README.md

 ## Description

 This is an ESP32 Arduino project for bridging a [Jura Ena Micro 90](https://us.jura.com/en/customer-care/products-support/ENA-Micro-90-MicroSilver-UL-15116) to home automation platforms via MQTT.
 Main controller is an ESP32.
-A 3v to 5v level shifter is required between an available UART of the ESP32 to the debug/service port of the Jura.
+A 3v to 5v level shifter is required between an available hardware UART of the ESP32 to the debug/service port of the Jura.
+Don't use softwareserial, as it's painfully slow.

+*Note: Although loosely compatible, this code is far too large to work with ESPHome; attempts to get it to work usefully with all sensors updating at reasonable intervals caused watchdog crashes.*

 <p align="center">
   <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/ena90.png" alt="Jura Ena Micro 90"/>